fcoba/Galaxy_Image_Classification/README.md

 # Galaxy Classification

 ## Motivation
-This project was created to offer astronomers help in classifying galaxy morphologies so they don't have to manually look at all the photographic plates.
-Most models out there offer high accuracies but may not be the easiest to implement or interpret.
+This project offers astronomers help in classifying galaxy morphologies so they can eventually classify billions of images, without relying just on citizen science work, such as Galaxy Zoo.
+Furthermore, this project offers a glimpse inside the convolutional neural network layers, and how the model is using filtering to extract features.

 ## Data Retrieval

 The data used in this project consists of semi low resolution images of galaxies taken from the Sloan Digital Sky Survey (SDSS) and made available on Kaggle as part of the Galaxy Zoo - The Galaxy Challenge: